sigilante/nockup/README.md

 - `repl`:  read-eval-print loop.

 #### Nockchain Templates

+*Nockchain templates demonstrate NockApps which interact with a Nockchain instance.
+They use the `nockchain-wallet` crate as a library.
+We recommend using a [fakenet](https://docs.nockchain.org/nockapp/what-is-nockapp/development-and-testing) to avoid needing to spend $NOCK on the livenet during development.
+At the current time, this only means running a local fakenet node since wallet credentials are compatible with the livenet format, granting other caveats.*

 - `chain`:  Nockchain listener, built using `nockchain-wallet`.
 Demonstrates poking and peeking the chain state.
 - `oracle`:  Nockchain attestation poster, built using `nockchain-wallet`.
 Demonstrates signing a message using a private key.